 We will now calculate RMSE to check to accuracy of our model on test data set.

-We can infer from the RMSE value and the graph above, that Naive method isn’t suited for datasets with high variability.
-It is best suited for stable datasets.
+The RMSE value and the graph above indicate that the Naive method isn’t suited for datasets with high variability; it works best with stable datasets.
 We can still improve our score by adopting different techniques.
 Now we will look at another technique and try to improve our score.

 '''Time Series'''